Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Method for Estimating Interaction Importance

 \subsection{Calculating phase space gradients on air shower observables}

-To compare with the muon yields measured by PAO, we simulated air showers initiated by protons, helium, nitrogen, and iron nuclei at with energies $10^8$~GeV and $10^{10}$~GeV at a fixed zenith angle of $67^\circ$.
+To compare with the muon yields measured by the PAO, we simulate air showers initiated by protons, helium, nitrogen, and iron nuclei at primary energies $10^8$~GeV, $10^{8.5}$~GeV, $10^{9.5}$~GeV, and $10^{10}$~GeV at a fixed zenith angle of $67^\circ$.

 For a primary proton with energy $E_\text{prim}$, the \emph{gradient matrix} $\mathcal{D}$ is defined as